Washing Machine Descaling Reminder Planner

 - L = average number of laundry loads per week

-If this calculation produces a value below one month, the planner sets a minimum practical interval of one month.
-This prevents unrealistic recommendations such as descaling every few days.
+If the formula produces a value below one month, the planner applies a minimum practical interval of one month.
+That floor prevents unrealistic reminders such as descaling every few days.
+After that, the script converts months into days using an average calendar month of about 30.4375 days, while still enforcing a minimum gap of 30 days.

 From interval to next recommended date

-- Next descaling date = last descaling date + (I × 30 days)
+- Next descaling date = last descaling date + interval in days

 How to use this planner